gu-gridh/diana-backend/README.md

 # DIANA
-Diana is a portal for digital humanities projects, developed by the Centre for Digital Humanities at the University of Gothenborg.
+Diana is a portal for digital humanities projects, developed by the Gothenburg Research Infrastructure in Digital Humanities (GRIDH) at the University of Gothenburg.
 It is a database coordination solution, interface for data input, and a service for making data accessible through generated REST APIs.

 ## Structure
 Diana is a solution for coordinating multiple potentially interacting databases.
 It has the following structure: